altaywtf/altay-dot-wtf/data/cv.md

 ### Work Experience

-#### put.io \(Jan 2022 - Now\)
+#### Independent contractor \(Jan 2022 - now\)

-- After three years in Berlin, I took a break from work and moved to a warm seaside district (Bodrum) in Turkey to lighten the psychological effects of the pandemic.
+After three years in Berlin, I took a sabbatical and moved to a warm seaside district in Turkey.
+I've been providing services as a contractor for various companies since then.

-- I've started focusing full-time on put.io, which I've been a part of since 2017 and kept working on the side when I moved to Berlin in 2018.
+#### _Undisclosed FinTech company \(Sep 2024 - now\)_

+- Working on the front-end core team that is helping the developers to be more effective and efficient in their daily work.

+#### _put.io (Jan 2022 - now)_

 - Managing the frontend monorepo that produces apps for web, iOS, Apple TV, Android TV, Chromecast, Roku, and various smart TV platforms.
 - Building open-source utilities such as JavaScript / Swift SDKs, browser and Raycast extensions.

+---

 #### Klarna \(May 2019 - Aug 2021\)